GPT-5.2 ProBatch 2

 This shows up so often that it feels like a preferred “basis” for thought.

-• The “three things” that made modern molecular biology (Sanger structure, DNA structure, sequence hypothesis)
+• The “three things” that made modern molecular biology (Sanger structure, structure, )

 • The triplet nature of the code: phase 3, 3n